Now it’s easier than ever to explain our brand, “Logic Keepers”

 We accomplish this by following a balanced pragmatic approach, you can’t just introduce the concept without providing the use cases and the implementation.

-It must be balanced too, if you lean too much on just the concepts, then it’s just theoretical or if you go too far on just the infrastructure side of things such as K8S heavy, then it’s more of a DevOps exercise and leaving the developers behind.
+If you lean too much on just the concepts, then it’s just theoretical or if you go too far on the infrastructure side of things such as K8S heavy, then it’s more of a DevOps exercise and leaving the developers behind.

-Check for more information here on how we do this in our Modern Application Architecture Workshops.
+Check for more information here on how we accomplish this in our Modern Application Architecture Workshops.

 This is not just about knowledge, you have to include coaching and mentoring as well in your learning plans.